- What are the must-have car options for 2019?

 The good news is that you can set the distance between you and the car in front.
 So if it irks when a car pulls in front of you to fill the gap, you can close up the distance enough to minimise the occasions this happens.
 In addition, the best systems, such as Volvo's Pilot Assist or Mercedes-Benz Distronic (and Distronic Plus) will assist with steering (don't take your hands off, though!), and also manage the car in traffic jams.

 In short, it takes a great deal of the strain out of modern motoring, which makes this an essential piece of kit for anyone who lives their life on the motorway…

 If you live in the middle of a city, clean parking is an absolutely essential skill.
 Spaces are at a premium, and competitively fought over.
 As much as you hone your skills, you might deliberately buy small cars.
 If you're a city-dweller who owns a larger car, the chances are you already have scuffed bumpers – or a camera-based parking assist system.

 This is what BMW's 360-degree camera system does so well – you can see the car from above in a virtual view, and that helps you place it to within an inch.
 But the remote parking technology adds a further dimension, allowing the car to park itself, and do so with you stood watching it, operating it from the keyfob.
 Brilliant!

 Remote, hands-free, boot opening

-This is one of those gadgets I never thought I'd need, but now find it annoying driving a car that doesn't have a kick-activated tailgate like the Ford Kuga.
+This is one of those gadgets you never thought you'd need, but now find it annoying driving a car that doesn't have a kick-activated tailgate like the Ford Kuga.
 Hands-full, in the rain, there's nothing worse than fumbling for your keys.

-As long as I'm carrying the keyfob, I can swing my foot under the rear bumper, and the tailgate swings open electrically.
+As long as you're carrying the keyfob, you can swing your foot under the rear bumper, and the tailgate swings open electrically.
 Basically, whoever thought of this was a genius who understands the needs of actual people living actual lives...